Flo-Wo/PACS-Challenges/01_GradientDescent/README.md

 - Setter and getter methods in the classes (not required for the challenge)
 - Factory methods for the gradient computation
 - Different files for the descent methods and the abstract factory
+- Organize everything in a hierarchical folder structure as it is done for bigger projects
 - etc.

 ## Learnings